-The Social and Behaviour Change Communication Working Group (SBCC WG) examines the current state of the science and art of SBCC for malaria.
-The SBCC WG is a forum to exchange malaria SBCC best practices and experiences; mobilise political, social, and financial resources to position SBCC as a core component of malaria control; and promote the development of theory-informed, evidence-based SBCC programming at the country level.
+The Social and Behaviour Change Working Group (SBC WG) is a forum to exchange malaria SBC best practices and experiences; mobilise political and technical resources to position SBC as a core component of malaria control; and promote the development of theory-informed, evidence-based SBC programming at the country level.

-Social and behaviour change communication, encompasses health communication, social and community mobilization.
-With components ranging from interpersonal communication between a community health worker and their client to multi-level mass media campaigns, evidence-based and theory-driven SBCC interventions are an integral part of all types of health promotion and disease prevention, and have been shown to significantly improve behaviours.
-Human behavior and community engagement are essential elements in the fight against malaria -- and most importantly – without social and behaviour change we cannot sustain the gains and prevent sliding backwards.
+Social and behaviour change encompasses health communication, social and community mobilization.
+With components ranging from interpersonal communication between a community health worker and their client to multi-level mass media campaigns, evidence-based and theory-driven SBC interventions are an integral part of all types of health promotion and disease prevention and have been shown to significantly improve behaviours.
+Human behaviour and community engagement are essential elements in the fight against malaria – and most importantly – without social and behaviour change we cannot sustain the gains and prevent sliding backward.

-The SBCC WG produces, maintains, and disseminates key global resources, such as The Strategic Framework for Malaria Social and Behaviour Change Communication 2017-2030.
+The SBC WG produces, maintains, and disseminates key global resources, such as the Strategic Framework for Malaria Social and Behaviour Change Communication 2018-2030.